Pierre0201/fastapiroku_ml/README.md

 # fastapiroku_ml
-A demo of some ML model deployed as a REST API with Heroku.
+A demo of a `sklearn` regression model deployed as a REST API with `fastapi` and Heroku.